Skip to main content

 SectionWhat’s in it

-AboutModel selection, folder access, conversation context
+AboutModel selection, folder access, conversation context, runtime info

 Next: Spawning Agents